daranzolin/daranzolin.github.io/_posts/2019-09-02-reports-as-functions.markdown

 ### The Input File

-Assuming you've already created and packaged an .Rmd template with parameters, the `skeleton.Rmd` file from `{package_name}/inst/rmarkdown/templates/{name_of_tempate}/skeleton.Rmd` is the first argument to the `render` function.
+Assuming you've already created and packaged an .Rmd template with parameters, the `skeleton.Rmd` file from `{package_name}/inst/rmarkdown/templates/{name_of_tempate}/skeleton.Rmd` is the first argument to `render`.
 Thus, you need to access the file paths of your installed package.
 Here I created a helper function to the path of any of my templates:

 {% highlight r %}